Tu sei qui

 Roma, 28 Ottobre 2024 - ore 09:30

-The information day “Treating Cancer: The EU's Commitment to Cancer Inequalities” aims to present the framework of cancer inequalities at EU and international level and to illustrate projects that can contribute to the exchange of experiences and collaboration between countries to address a global challenge and contribute to the reduction of cancer inequalities.
+The event “Treating Cancer: The EU's Commitment to Cancer Inequalities” aims to present the framework of cancer inequalities at EU and international level and to illustrate projects that can contribute to the exchange of experiences and collaboration between countries to address a global challenge and contribute to the reduction of cancer inequalities.

 In continuity with the initiative implemented by some Italian Europe Direct Information centres “Yes, we can (no can/cer) information cycle: Europe's Beating Cancer Plan.
-Focusing on breast and lung carried out in 2023, the event will focus on the "European Cancer Inequalities Registry", a flagship initiative of Europe's Beating Cancer Plan aimed at providing valid and reliable data on cancer prevention and treatment to identify trends, disparities and inequalities between Member States and regions.
+Focusing on breast and lung” carried out in 2023, the event will focus on the "European Cancer Inequalities Registry", a flagship initiative of Europe's Beating Cancer Plan aimed at providing valid and reliable data on cancer prevention and treatment to identify trends, disparities and inequalities between Member States and regions.
 The Registry proposes a framework at European level to monitor disparities and report on trends in cancer prevention and treatment at regional, national and EU levels.
 As the purpose of the Registry is to monitor the entire cancer journey, the four pillars of Europe's Beating Cancer Plan: prevention; early diagnosis; diagnosis and treatment; quality of life – are at the heart of the scoreboard.

 A total of 29 country cancer profiles (EU-27, Iceland and Norway) were produced for the first publication, with the help of the OECD, which serve as a tool to identify inequalities in cancer prevention and treatment.
 They highlight the main achievements, challenges and disparities within each country and compare the performance of individual countries with the situation in the EU as a whole.
 This helps policymakers and helps to steer investment and action at regional, national and EU level under the umbrella of Europe's Beating Cancer Plan.